 Credit is an agreement to borrow money with the promise that you will pay it back at a later time through scheduled payments.
-These payments usually include interest, which is additional money charged for the privilege and convenience of borrowing.

 Maintaining good credit is key to financing a home purchase.
 In fact, your credit is one of the first things lenders examine when considering you for a loan.